Lents

 Points of Interest

-Lents offers a mix of shopping, dining, and entertainment, making it a dynamic part of Southeast Portland.
+Lents offers a mix of shopping, dining, and entertainment, making it a dynamic part of East Portland.
 Eastport Plaza, a long-standing retail hub, has transformed over the years from a traditional mall into a bustling open-air shopping center.
 Home to major retailers, it also features the Cinemark Century 16 Theater, a go-to spot for catching the latest blockbuster films.
 Within the plaza, the Hong Phat Supercenter stands out as a cultural gem.
 Located in a former Walmart, this massive international grocery store offers a diverse selection of fresh produce, specialty Asian ingredients, and hard-to-find global foods.
 Whether you're looking for everyday essentials, unique shopping experiences, or a fun night out at the movies, Lents provides easy access to it all.

 Getting Around

-With a Walk Score of 71, Lents is one of Southeast Portland’s more pedestrian-friendly neighborhoods.
+With a Walk Score of 71, Lents is one of East Portland’s more pedestrian-friendly neighborhoods.
 Public transit is a strong feature here, with eight MAX and bus lines offering direct connections to downtown Portland and beyond.
 For drivers, a 20-minute commute to the city center makes Lents a convenient home base.
 Cyclists enjoy the extensive 21-mile network of bike routes that provide easy access to local amenities and trails like the Springwater Corridor.
 Whether by foot, bike, or transit, Lents makes it easy to get around while staying connected to nature and the city.

 Schools*